The Best DIY hacks to keep your kitchen on trend in 2025

-While kitchen trends over the last decade have been heading down a very sleek line of minimalism, this is set to change over 2021.
+While kitchen trends over the last decade have been heading down a very sleek line of minimalism, this is set to change in 2025.
 No longer are layouts and designs focussed on hiding away as much as possible of a working kitchen.
 Instead, we’re seeing more and more on display.
 So how do you go about achieving this look?

 Add Textures